Practice-Informed, Practice-Ready: An AI security incident taxonomy: Why cybersecurity reporting falls short for AI security incidents

 As noted above, vulnerable code may be reused across different software applications, for example, by importing a third-party library~\cite{plate2015impact}.
 Similarly, the same ML models can be fine-tuned to be used in different applications~\cite{dinh2022lift}.
 The difference is however that ``imported'' AI components are fundamentally more versatile than imported libraries, often consisting of powerful general-purpose models.
 Moreover, the applied task before and after fine-tuning may be very different~\cite{dinh2022lift}.
 For example, the Llama family of open-weight language models has been fine-tuned to develop medical applications \cite{xie_me-llama_2024}.

 The implications of this versatility are twofold.
-Firstly, as AI components are exposed to very different novel operating contexts, malicious outputs in one application may not be security-relevant in other applications.
+Firstly, as AI components are exposed to very different novel operating contexts, malicious outputs, regardless of whether implanted during training or caused during deployment, in one application may not be security-relevant in other applications.
 As an example, an attacker causing a vision system to misclassify red and green is much more security relevant to an autonomous vehicle than to a checkout system in a supermarket (classifying, for example, apples).
-On the other hand, the application influences also what attacks are possible (digital~\cite{carlini2019evaluating} versus real-world~\cite{kurakin2018adversarial}) settings, and how data can be altered maliciously~\cite{grosse2017adversarial}.
+On the other hand, the application influences also what attacks are possible (digital~\cite{carlini2019evaluating} versus real-world~\cite{kurakin2018adversarial}), how data can be altered maliciously~\cite{grosse2017adversarial}, and whether the model or data are IP and need protection against theft.
 AI security reporting is thus harder as the application, at the same time, must be taken into account to understand incidents, but also abstracted away to learn whether an incident generalizes to other models, systems and applications.